Dairy – bad for animals and the planet

 There are many common questions about the dairy industry as we simply aren’t told the truth and are brought up with a false idea of what dairy farming is.

-Cows only produce milk when they give birth to a calf and, in nature, they would only produce as much as the calf needs and when the calf is weaned, the milk production stops.
+Cows only produce milk when they have given birth to a calf and, in nature, they would only produce as much as the calf needs and when the calf is weaned, milk production stops.
 Even when they are milked at a farm every day, the amount of milk they produce gradually decreases so they are impregnated every year to keep the milk flowing.

 For more information, click here.

-In order for us to have the cow’s milk, her calf has to be removed shortly after birth so he/she doesn’t drink the milk a farmer can sell.
-Calves are placed in individual stalls or pens at just a few hours old and fed an artificial milk replacer or surplus milk.
-Both mother and her calf suffer immense stress as a result and call for each other for days.
+As stated above, cows only produce milk when they have given birth to a calf.
+In order for humans to have cow’s milk, her calf has to be taken from her shortly after birth so they don’t drink the milk the farmer can sell.
+Calves are placed in individual stalls or pens (hutches) at just a few hours old and fed an artificial milk replacer or surplus milk.
+Both mother and calf suffer immense stress as a result and call for each other for days.
+This is a far cry from what happens in nature.

 For more information, click here.

-Some people claim that most pastureland is not suitable for growing crops and therefore it’s better to use it for animals to graze on.
+Some people claim that most of the land used for grazing animals would not be suitable for growing crops and therefore it’s better to use it for animals to graze on.
+However, an increasing number of dairy cows are continuously housed in zero grazing systems and never go outside, so this argument is becoming weaker as farming methods intensify.

-A cow would naturally suckle her calf for nine months to a year but calves born on dairy farms are taken away from their mothers within a few days of birth – usually between just a few hours and three days.
-A strong mother-infant bond is formed between cow and calf immediately after birth and the separation is extremely traumatic.
+A cow would naturally suckle her calf for nine months to a year, but calves born on dairy farms are taken away from their mothers within a few days of birth – often after just a few hours.
+A strong mother-infant bond is formed between a cow and her calf immediately after birth and the separation is extremely traumatic for both.

-The calves are then placed in individual pens and fed a commercial milk replacer, either from an artificial teat or a bucket.
-Occasionally, they get surplus milk or milk that would be refused from milk processing due to hygienic reasons.
+The calves are then placed in individual pens or hutches and fed a commercial milk replacer, either from an artificial teat or a bucket.
+Occasionally, they get surplus milk or milk that would be refused from milk processing due to hygiene reasons.

 Young calves are very susceptible to disease.
 Diarrhoea (known as scours in the farming sector), often caused by low-quality or incorrectly prepared milk replacer and subsequent malnutrition and dehydration, is the main cause of calf death.
 To reduce the risks, dairy calves are weaned on to solid food by five weeks of age – much sooner than is natural for them.

-Under the welfare regulations, calves may be housed in individual stalls or hutches (indoors or outdoors) until they are eight weeks old but after reaching this age, they have to be group housed.
 Individual housing denies calves vital exercise and social contact.
 Group housing allows more natural social behaviour but also increases the risk of airborne diseases such as pneumonia – the most common disease of weaned calves.
-Essentially, it is impossible to artificially rear calves in a way which fulfils their natural needs and behaviours without compromising their health.
+Essentially, it is impossible to artificially rear calves, away from their mothers, in a way which fulfils their natural needs and behaviours without compromising their health.

 Female calves will eventually enter the dairy herd, replacing worn-out cows, being forcibly impregnated for the first time when they’re only 13-20 months old.

-Male calves are of no use to a dairy farmer.
-All bull calves are removed from their mothers after several hours or maximum two days and housed in stalls or hutches and fed milk replacer just like female calves.
-If not shot shortly after birth, they will be sold on to beef farms through livestock markets or raised for veal.
+Male calves are of little use to a dairy farmer.
+Like female calves, bull calves are removed from their mothers shortly after birth, housed in stalls or hutches and fed milk replacer.
+It used to be common practice for farmers to shoot bull calves at birth, but due to bad publicity major supermarkets and dairy processors have banned it.
+The use of sexed-semen is on the rise to reduce the number of male calves born, but others are sold on to beef farms through livestock markets or raised for veal.
 They spend most of their short lives – usually between six months and one year – confined in buildings and yards.
 High mortality rates in these systems are common as it is not financially worthwhile for farmers to treat illnesses.

 For more information on the dairy industry, click here.

-Although the UK has welfare standards prohibiting some cruel practises – eg veal crates or calf mutilations beyond certain age – it doesn’t mean dairy cows live a happy life.
+Although the UK has welfare standards prohibiting some cruel practices – eg veal crates or calf mutilations beyond a certain age – it doesn’t mean dairy cows live a happy life.
+Far from it!

-Cows would normally form herds with complex social structure where daughters stay in the herd and bulls migrate.
-None of this is possible on a dairy farm and cows are permanently stressed by the unnatural conditions.
+Cows would naturally form herds with complex social structures, where daughters stay in the herd and bulls migrate.
+None of this is possible on a dairy farm and cows are permanently stressed by the unnatural conditions enforced on them.

-All dairy cows have their newborns taken away from them within two days and they spend seven months of each year both pregnant and producing so much milk it could feed eight calves.
-That’s the reason so many of them suffer from serious deficiencies, exhaustion and lameness.
-And because their udders work so hard, sooner or later dairy cows develop mastitis – a painful udder infection.
+Most dairy cows have their newborns taken away from them within a few hours or days and spend seven months of each year both pregnant and producing enough milk to feed eight calves.
+They have been genetically selected to produce huge volumes of milk and this takes a massive toll on their health.
+That’s why so many of them suffer from serious deficiencies, exhaustion and lameness.
+And because their udders work so hard, sooner or later most dairy cows develop mastitis – a painful udder infection.

 The very basis of animal farming is about minimising costs and maximising profit.
-Minimising costs comes with minimising cow movement which means limited or zero grazing where cows spend most of or their entire lives indoors.
+Minimising costs comes with minimising movement which means limited or zero grazing where cows spend most or all of their lives indoors.
 It also means minimising costs when it comes to treatment so as long as cows produce enough milk, they won’t necessarily get the veterinary treatment they need.

-Cows can’t endure such high demands on their bodies for too long and most of them are slaughtered at just over five years of age because they stop being profitable (due to infertility, low milk yield or an illness).
+Cows simply can’t endure such high physical demands on their bodies for too long and most of them are slaughtered at just over five years of age because they stop being profitable due to infertility, low milk yield or disease.

 The vast majority of calves raised for veal worldwide are male calves that are by-products of the dairy industry.
-In many countries such as the USA – from which the UK imports a range of dairy products – veal crates are still a legal rearing system.
+While banned in the EU, narrow veal crates are still used in the US and many other countries.
 These tiny wooden crates are so narrow that the calves cannot turn around for most of their lives, depriving them of exercise and preventing normal muscle development – to keep their flesh supple.
 They are also fed an iron-deficient diet to produce the anaemic ‘white’ veal prized by gourmets.

 Veal crates were banned in the EU in 2007 but veal production (in any rearing system) still requires calves to be separated from their mothers within a day or two of birth.
 These calves are then placed in pens or hutches, alone or with several other calves, before they are sold to be reared mostly as ‘rose veal’.